Quebec : Formalities and administrative procedures

 Since 2016, visitors who do not require a visa must complete an AVE (electronic travel authorization) prior to their trip.
 The AVE costs $7 CAN per person and is valid for five years or until the passport expires.
 This online application collects basic personal information, just as is currently done at customs on arrival in Canada, and results in faster border clearance.
 Beware, however, of the many fraudulent sites that abound on the web.
 Some companies, unconnected with the government, offer to help you apply for an AVE.
 But it's very easy to do (and available in French).
 For more information: canada.ca/en/immigration-refugies-citoyennete/services/visiter-canada/ave.html

 Finally, if you're planning to cross the border into the U.S. for a short getaway, or even a simple transit, you'll need a biometric passport.
-This passport allows you to benefit from the Visa Waiver Program for stays of less than 90 days.
+This passport entitles you to the Visa Waiver Program for stays of less than 90 days.
 To benefit from this visa waiver, you need to make an ESTA declaration online, along with a US$21 fee, for tourist stays in the United States.
 For further information: esta.cbp.dhs.gov/esta

 Driver's license Driver's license Quebec